purifyjs/core/GUIDE.md

 - Signal followers are called synchronously during updates.
 - Signals only update when their value actually changes (equality check).
 - If a signal has no followers, it cleans up resources automatically.
-- Computed signals only recalculate when both accessed and dependent values change
+- Derived signals only recalculate while they have followers, and only propagate when their result actually changes.
 - For simplicity, maximum flexibility, and control, DOM updates are decided by the user, not the library, allowing for fine-grained control over when and how the DOM is updated.